OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-fundamentals.md

 - HTML containers like [task panes](../design/task-pane-add-ins.md), [content add-ins](../design/content-add-ins.md), and [dialog boxes](../design/dialog-boxes.md) can be used to display custom UI and expose additional functionality within an Office application.
 The content and functionality of each task pane, content add-in, or dialog box derives from a web page that you specify.
 Those web pages can use the Office JavaScript API to interact with content in the Office document where the add-in is running, and can also do other things that web pages typically do, like call external web services, facilitate user authentication, and more.

-The following image shows an add-in command in the ribbon, a task pane to the right of the document, and a dialog box floating over the document.
+The following image shows an add-in command in the ribbon, a task pane to the right of the document, and a dialog box or content add-in over the document.

 ![An image that shows add-in commands on the ribbon, a task pane, and a dialog box in an Office document](../images/add-in-ui-elements.png)